 Park visitors can ride through Brunei’s water villages, marvel at Thailand’s Grand Palace, and get a taste of the Santo Tomas de Villanueva Parish Church in the Philippines.

 On its opening day, the park received more than 10,000 visitors prompting the manager to declare that it shall soon become a landmark itself.

 Officials from several Asean countries, including Cambodia, Thailand, Laos, and Malaysia attended the opening and expressed their support.

 What do you think about this Angkor Wat replica in Nanning, China?
-We think that visitors will continue to flock to the Kingdom of Cambodia because plastic replicas don’t hold heritage or history.
+We think that visitors will continue to flock to the Kingdom of Cambodia because plastic replicas don’t hold heritage or history as the Angkor Archaeological Park does.
 Share your thoughts below.